paluigi/sdmx/doc/roadmap.rst

 Development roadmap
 ===================

-This page describes some possible future enhancements to pandaSDMX.
+This page describes some possible future enhancements to :mod:`sdmx`.
-For current development priorities, see the list of `GitHub milestones <https://github.com/dr-leo/pandaSDMX/milestones>`_ and issues/PRs targeted to each.
+For current development priorities, see the list of `GitHub milestones <https://github.com/khaeru/sdmx/milestones>`_ and issues/PRs targeted to each.
 Contributions are welcome!

 Using pd.DataFrame for internal storage
 ----------------------------------------

-pandaSDMX handles :class:`Observations <pandasdmx.model.Observation>` as individual object instances.
+:mod:`sdmx` handles :class:`Observations <sdmx.model.Observation>` as individual object instances.
 An alternative is to use :mod:`pandas` or other data structures internally.
 See:

-- pandasdmx/experimental.py for a partial mock-up of such code, and
+- sdmx/experimental.py for a partial mock-up of such code, and
 - tests/test_experimental.py for tests.

 Choosing either the current or experimental DataSet as a default should be based on detailed performance (memory and time) evaluation under a variety of use-cases.